 - M. Addai - Thesis: Removal and recovery of heavy metals by Ni Smelter Slag.
 Completed January 2014.

 - A. Miqdadi - Thesis: Removal of ibuprofen and acetaminophen from drinking water using advanced oxidation.
-In Progress.
+Completed 2017.

 - T. Vattaso - Thesis: Microbial community dynamics during biostimulation of oil refinery soils.
 Co-supervision with Dr. S. Barghi.
 Completed 2014.